 What is a small business grant?

-A grant is money given to a business — by a government agency, a corporation, or a private foundation — that does not need to be repaid.
-That's the part that makes grants genuinely exciting: unlike a loan, there's no interest, no monthly payment, and no collateral.
-If you win a grant and use it correctly, it's yours to keep.
+A grant is money a government agency, a corporation, or a private foundation gives your business with no repayment expected.
+That's what makes grants worth the effort: no interest, no monthly payment, no collateral.
+Win one and use it the way you said you would, and it's yours to keep.

-Grants exist at every level of government — federal, state, county, and municipal — and also through private companies, industry associations, and nonprofits.
-Some are worth millions of dollars; others are $500 microgrants.
-Some require a lengthy application and business plan; others take five minutes to complete online.
+Grants exist at every level of government (federal, state, county, municipal) and through private companies, industry associations, and nonprofits.
+Some are worth millions of dollars, others are $500 microgrants.
+Some want a full business plan, others take five minutes online.

 One important note: The federal government does not give grants to start a business.
 Federal grants are almost exclusively reserved for research, technology development, agriculture, and nonprofit work.
 If you're looking to launch a business, focus on state, local, and private grant programs instead.

-Grants can target businesses based on a wide range of factors: industry, location, business stage, owner demographics (women-owned, minority-owned, veteran-owned), and even the size of the grant itself.
-That specificity cuts both ways — it can limit what you qualify for, but it also means less competition for niche programs that fit your exact situation.
+Grants can target businesses based on industry, location, business stage, owner demographics (women-owned, minority-owned, veteran-owned), and even the size of the grant itself.
+That specificity cuts both ways: it limits what you qualify for, but it also means less competition for the niche programs that fit your exact situation.

 Types of small business grants